Quizz1Cal/Semester-2/Haskell/Haskell Monadic Programming.md

 ## Monads

-**Monads** are an extension of Applicative Functors that also allows functions that take normal values and returns contextual values (a bind)
+**Monads** are an extension of Applicative Functors that also allows functions that take normal values and returns contextual values (a bind). *Think of them as a type constructor representing a computation; programmable semicolons*.

+*Philosophy*: Interpret monadic functions as returning TWO values:
+- The value of type `t'
+- A description of an operation (e.g. IO)
+- return is just 'do nothing IO'
+- >>= is 'do these things in order'

+*Complete haskell programs* have a main function `main :: IO ()`

 For review/comparison:
 ```Haskell